Minnesota International Piano-e-Competition

 All repertoire must be performed from memory.

-1. Bach: One Prelude and Fugue from WTC Book I or II, or one Sinfonia, or a Preludio from any of the 6 English Suites
+1. J. S. Bach, One Prelude and Fugue from WTC I or II, or one Sinfonia or Preludio from any of the 6 English Suites.

-2. First movement of a classical Sonata (Beethoven, Clementi, Haydn or Mozart) Sonata from the Application CD and/or the Virtual Auditions can be used
+2. First movement of a Classical Sonata (Beethoven, Clementi, Haydn or Mozart), Sonata from the Application Recording Repertoire and/or Disklavier/Video Recording CAN be used.

 3. One Virtuoso Etude by one of the following composers: Bartok, Chopin, Kapustin, Ligeti, Liszt, Mendelssohn, Moszkowski, Prokofiev, Rachmaninoff, Scriabin or Stravinsky.
-Etude from the Application CD and/or Virtual Auditions can be used
+Etude from the Application Recording Repertoire and/or Disklavier/Video Recording CAN be used

-12 contestants who advance to the next round will be announced from the stage of Sundin Music Hall at the end of the second day of the First Round.
+Contestants who advance to the next round will be announced from the stage of Ted Mann Concert Hall at the end of the second day of the First Round.

-1. One impromptu by Schubert from Op.
-90 or 142 OR one Moment Musical
+1. Schubert: one Impromptu by Schubert from Op.
+90 or 142 OR one Moment Musical OR a First Movement of any Piano Sonata.

-6 Finalists will be announced from the stage of Sundin Music Hall at the end of the Semi-Final Performances.
+5 Finalists will be announced from the stage of Ted Mann Concert Hall at the end of the Second (Semi-Final) Round performances.

 First movement of one of the following Concerti: